ucf-icorps/i-corps-left-hand-syllabus/chapter3/pre-class.md

 ### Presentation: Key Resources and Key Activities

+Prepare a presentation to present your Key Resources and Key Activities to the class:

 ### Presentations: Resources, Activities, and Costs

 Prepare a presentation to present your Resources, Activities, and Costs to the class: